shopsys/shopsys/UPGRADE-15.0.md

 #### implement new base design + product page ([#3132](https://github.com/shopsys/shopsys/pull/3132))

 We want to implement more usable UI design which will be better base for upcoming projects.
 These changes are about new design for basic stuff like colors and base elements + design for whole product page.

+#### rename variable differentDeliveryAddress into isDeliveryAddressDifferentFromBilling ([#3161](https://github.com/shopsys/shopsys/pull/3161))

+-   bool variable differentDeliveryAddress was renamed into more suitable isDeliveryAddressDifferentFromBilling across the project
+-   see #project-base-diff to update your project